 ELECTION – is that aspect of the eternal purpose of God whereby He certainly and eternally determines who believes and who will be saved.
 Matthew 22:14; Acts 13:48; Ephesians 1:4; 2 Thessalonians 2:13.

-No one is excused from believing by this doctrine.
+No one is excused from believing in this doctrine.
 God desires all men to be saved and to come to the knowledge of the truth.
 1 Timothy 2:4; Acts 2:21

-PREDESTINATION – Differs from election in that predestination relates specifically to the intent of God to conform those whom He has chosen to the image of Christ.
+PREDESTINATION – This differs from the election in that predestination relates specifically to God’s intent to conform those He has chosen to the image of Christ.
 Romans 8:29,30

-LAW – is the means by which God governed His covenant people in the Old Testament.
+LAW – is how God governed His covenant people in the Old Testament.
 He established His covenant by grace.
 Genesis 17:7.
-The New Testament demonstrates that the note of the law is not to justify but to show us what sin is, It was only a schoolmaster to bring as to Christ.
+The New Testament demonstrates that the note of the law is not to justify but to show us what sin is; it was only a schoolmaster to bring us to Christ.
 Galatians 2:16, 3:24.

-REGENERATION – Refers to the spiritual change brought about in a person by the Holy Spirit, namely a new life.
+REGENERATION – Refers to the spiritual change brought about in a person by the Holy Spirit, namely, a new life.
 This change is from spiritual death to spiritual death to spiritual life.
-It is a change in one’s way nature, to one in communion with God.
+It is a change in one’s way of nature to one in communion with God.
 The New Testament explicitly presents the doctrine.
 2 Cor.
 5:17, Eph.
-2:1; 1 John 4:7.
+2:1, 1 John 4:7.

 Whereas the Old Testament implies it.
 Moses spoke of Israelites who would have circumcised hearts.
 Deut.
 30:6 and Isaiah described changes that resemble the Old Testament’s depiction of the new birth.
 Isaiah 57:15.

-JUSTIFICATION – is first presented in the Bible with regard to Abraham.
-Abraham believed God’s promises to him and this faith was accounted to him as righteousness.
+JUSTIFICATION – is first presented in the Bible about Abraham.
+Abraham believed in God’s promises to him, and this faith was accounted to him as righteousness.
 Genesis 15:6; Romans 3:23; 4:12; Galatians 3:6.
 All those that trusted in Christ are counted righteous.
 Romans 4:5; 5:1.